 Preparing Your Business for Black Friday Sales

-1. Check Your Website
+Check Your Website

 Time-limited sales mean traffic peaks on your website.
 Are you ready for it?
 People won’t stick around to wait for your page to upload.
-Neither would they buy from the website incompatible with their mobile devices.
+Neither would they buy from websites incompatible with their mobile devices.
 So make sure your UX design and store’s technical capabilities can deal with the hungry crowd.

-2. Ensure Product Availability
+Ensure Product Availability

 Analyze your last year’s sales in the same period and check whether you have enough items in stock.
-If it’s your first Black Friday sale, make some keyword research on what people were looking for last year.
+If it’s your first Black Friday sale, do keyword research on what people were looking for last year.
 Compare it with this year’s trends and ensure you have things to offer your buyers.
 If you understand what your target audience wants, add another product to a popular one, i.e., create sets, and provide better discounts for them.

-3. Don’t Be Stingy
+Don’t Be Stingy

-4. Stop Ignoring Email Marketing
+Stop Ignoring Email Marketing

-Yes, we all know that reaching your user via the email promotion is close to impossible.
+Yes, we all know that reaching your user via email promotion is close to impossible.
 But the thing is, the days before Black Friday change the situation for your good since this is the time when people do pay attention to email advertising.